Skrobex/Face-Detection-Face-api.js/README.md

 Face-Detection-TensorFlow-Face-api

 Spaghetti code, don't look.
-Was just trying to make it work and test it
+Was just trying to make it work and test it.